 In addition, the Audit Committee shall approve all related party transactions.
 The Audit Committee may consult with management, but shall not delegate these responsibilities.

-The Audit Committee shall have the authority, to the extent it deems necessary or appropriate, to conduct investigations into any matters within the scope of its responsibility and to retain special legal, accounting or other consultants to advise the Committee.
+The Audit Committee shall have the authority, to the extent it deems necessary or appropriate, to conduct investigations into any matters within the scope of its responsibility and to retain special legal, accounting or other consultants to advise the Audit Committee.

-The Audit Committee shall establish procedures for the receipt, retention and treatment of complaints regarding the Company's accounting, financial reporting, internal accounting controls and auditing matters.
-The Audit Committee shall also establish procedures for the confidential, anonymous submission by the Company's employees regarding questionable accounting or auditing matters.
-The Audit Committee may form and delegate authority to subcommittees when appropriate.
+The Audit Committee shall establish procedures for the receipt, retention and treatment of complaints regarding the Company’s accounting, financial reporting, internal accounting controls and auditing matters.
+The Audit Committee shall also establish procedures for the confidential, anonymous submission by the Company’s employees regarding questionable accounting or auditing matters.

 The Audit Committee shall make regular reports to the Board and shall annually review its own performance.

-The company will provide appropriate funding, as determined by the Audit Committee, for compensation to the independent auditor, to any advisers that the Audit Committee chooses to engage and for payment of ordinary administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.
+The Company will provide appropriate funding, as determined by the Audit Committee, for compensation to the independent auditor, to any advisers that the Audit Committee chooses to engage and for payment of ordinary administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.

 Financial Statement and Disclosure Matters